-Government policy is contextualised in the 2015-2030 Strategic Vision for Reform, addressing four major purposes: equity and equality of opportunities, quality for all, promotion of the individual and society, and efficient leadership and renewed attainment of change.
+Government policy is contextualised in the Strategic Vision for Reform 2015-2030, with its four major objectives: equity and equality of opportunities, quality for all, promotion of the individual and society, and efficient leadership and renewed attainment of change.

-The main focuses of the 2015-2030 Strategic Vision for Reform (i.e. integration and consolidation of the VET centre network) have been translated into the Framework Law on Education.
+The main focuses of the Strategic Vision for Reform 2015-2030 (i.e. integration and consolidation of the VET centre network) have been translated into the Framework Law on Education, Training and Scientific Research (Framework Law No 51-17) adopted in 2019.
 This law safeguards the integrity of the Strategic Vision from political and institutional risks, constitutes a national pact that is binding for all parties, and provides a legal basis for further development and implementation.
-This was then further supplemented by the roadmap dedicated to improving VET, which was approved by King Mohammed VI in April 2019, .
+This was then further supplemented by the roadmap dedicated to improving VET.

-As explained previously, the most recent overarching national strategy addition is the very ambitious 'New Development Model', which complements the previous policy corpus and aims to elevate Morocco up to the top third of the various global rankings by 2035, enabling it to further strengthen its ambition to be a regional role model.
-Objectives include doubling per capita GDP by 2035, ensuring that more than 90% of pupils master elementary skills and competencies by the end of primary school, bringing the informal employment rate down to 20%, boosting the participation rate of women from 22% in 2019 up to 45%, and achieving a satisfaction rate of over 80% among citizens with respect to the administration and public services.
+As explained above, the most recent overarching national strategy addition is the very ambitious 'New Development Model', which complements the previous policy corpus and aims to elevate Morocco to the top third of the various global rankings by 2035, enabling it to further strengthen its ambition to be a regional role model.
+Objectives include doubling per capita GDP by 2035, ensuring that more than 90% of pupils master elementary skills and competencies by the end of primary school, bringing the informal employment rate down to 20%, boosting the participation rate of women from 22% in 2019 up to 45%, and achieving a satisfaction rate of over 80% among citizens with respect to administration and public services.

-In terms of performance review, the 2015-2030 Strategic Vision for Reform has led to the development of a national assessment framework to be utilised regularly to record progress related to the reform's objectives.
+In terms of performance review, the Strategic Vision for Reform 2015-2030 has led to the development of a national assessment framework to be utilised regularly to record progress related to the reform's objectives.
 This is now being followed up by evaluations at regional level (CSEFRS, 2021a).
 For this purpose, the Education Council, which is responsible for monitoring the reform, has drawn up a 'regional index for education development'.
 The composite index brings together 157 indicators organised into three dimensions corresponding to the reform's objectives, i.e. equity, quality and promotion.